xybor-x/xylog/README.md

 ## Handler

-`Handler` handles logging events.
-A `Handler` need to be instantiated with an `Emitter` instance rather than creating directly.

-Any `Handler` with a not-empty name will be associated with its name.
-Calling `NewHandler` twice with the same name will cause a panic.
-If you want to create an anonymous `Handler`, call this function with an empty name.
+`Handler` handles `LogRecord` and converts it to logging message.

+Like `Logger`, `Handler` can also be determined by its name.
+But the name is not hierarchical.
-To get an existed `Handler`, call `GetHandler` with its name.

-`Handler` can use `SetFormatter` method to format the logging message.
+To get an `Handler`, call `GetHandler` with its name.
+If the `Handler` doesn't yet existed, create a new one.
+Many calls to `GetHandler` with the same name will always give the same `Handler`.
+An exception is empty name which represents for anonymous `Handlers`.

-Like `Logger`, `Handler` is also able to call `AddFilter`.

 ## Emitter

-`Emitter` instances write log messages to specified destination.
+`Emitter` writes log messages to specified destination.

-`StreamEmitter` can be used to print logging message into stdout or stderr.
+`StreamEmitter` can be used to print logging message into `stdout` or `stderr`.

 `FileEmitter` can be used to write logging message to files.
-It can rotate to log into another file if the file exceed the limit size or time.
+Library provides a capability of rotating log with limited size or time.

 ## Formatter

-`Formatter` instances are used to convert a `LogRecord` to text.
+`Formatter` converts a `LogRecord` to text.

-`Formatter` need to know how a `LogRecord` is constructed.
-They are responsible for converting a `LogRecord` to a string which can be interpreted by either a human or an external system.
+Attributes of `LogRecord` are called macro.
+Macros' value is filled when the `LogRecord` is initiated.
+Using macros is the easy way to construct a logging message with dynamic and complex values.

-`TextFormatter` is a simple `Formatter` which uses logging macros and format string to format the message.
+`TextFormatter` is a simple `Formatter` which uses macros and format string to format the message.

 `JSONFormatter` allows to create a logging message of JSON format.